I tried to drown my sorrows, but the bastards learned how to swim, and now I am overwhelmed by this decent and good feeling.

 Meaning

-In the quote “I tried to drown my sorrows, but the bastards learned how to swim, and now I am overwhelmed by this decent and good feeling.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.
+“I tried to drown my sorrows, but the bastards learned how to swim, and now I am overwhelmed by this decent and good feeling.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.

 Theme